sebaur/ULB_CherenkovLab/README.md

 # Instructions for the Cherenkov lab at the ULB

-This document exists in two versions:
-- *vademecum*: meant for the students as guideline for the experiments
+This document exists in two versions: the basic version for the students as guideline for the experiments and the _full_ version for assistants which includesextra additional information and exercise solutions and examples of the data and the analysis.
-- *fullInstructions*: meant for assistants.
-Same as above but with significant extra information.
-For example exercise solutions, examples of the data and the analysis, some additional background inforamtion.

 The file organisation is as follows:
-- Every section has its own `.tex` file, being combined in `main.tex`.
+- Every section has its own `.tex` file, being combined in `vademecum.tex`.
 - within these files, the additional information for assistants is included in the special environment
 ```
 \ifthenelse{\boolean{showAdditional}}{